 Jim is a Member in Stoll Keenon Ogdens Lexington office and has been with the firm since 1990.
-He is a member of the Labor, Employment & Employee Benefits practice as well as the Business Litigation practice.
+He is a member of the Labor, Employment & Employee Benefits practice.
 He focuses his practice on representing and advising employers in all aspects of labor and employment law.
 Jim has successfully litigated employment matters, including class actions, and regularly represents employers in state and federal courts and before administrative agencies.
 He counsels employers in a wide variety of employment matters, including OSHA, FMLA, ADA, reductions in force and wage/hour matters.

 Additionally, Jim is familiar with Kentucky’s Public Benefit Corporation statute and helps clients determine if B Corp status is right for their organizations.